kevinatown/nini/week3/python_notes.md

 * from datetime import datetime - imports the datetime library so that we can use it.
 * `print datetime.now()` - print out the current date and time.

+## List
+* Adatatype you can use to store a collection of different pieces of information as a sequence under a single variable name
+* Lists can be empty with nothing between the brackets, ie, empty_list = []

+## Index
+*

 ## Questions
 * Return vs print?
 *